Ahmet Rüstem Bey

-Ahmet Rüstem Bey (1862–1934), born Alfred Bilinski, was an Ottoman diplomat who served as last Ottoman ambassador to the United States in 1914.
+Ahmet Rüstem Bey (1862–1934), born Alfred Bilinski, was an Ottoman diplomat who served as the last Ottoman ambassador to the United States in 1914.
 Despite neither of his parents being ethnically Turkish, he himself was an ardent Turkish nationalist.
 He was "exceptionally high-strung and outspoken" and had a "propensity to challenge people to duels".
 Prior to his appointment as ambassador, he had already served twice in the United States capital, both times leaving in a hurry.

 Early life

 Ahmet Rüstem was born on Midilli (Mytilene), now Lesbos, Greece, to a Polish father, and a British mother.
 His father was an aristocrat who fled Poland after the failed revolution of 1848 and entered the Ottoman Ministry of Foreign Affairs as Sadreddin Nihad Pasha; a convert to Islam, he was born Seweryn Bielinski.
 Ahmet's mother was Mary Sandison, the daughter of a British consul in Bursa who previously did business in Constantinople (now Istanbul).
 Wasti stated that the family of Ahmet Rustem's maternal grandmother "is described as of Persian origin, and is possibly of Armenian antecedents."

 His education occurred in Turkey.
 Besides his native English, Ahmet Rüstem could understand, read, and/or speak Arabic, French, German, Greek, Italian, Persian, and Turkish.
 Wasti stated that "several reports" stated that at 18 Ahmet Rüstem converted to Islam.